mtlynch/mtlynch.io/content/notes/nixos-pi4/index.md

 TODO: change

-If you used the default `configuration.nix` above, your username is `foo` and your password is `bar`:
+If you used the default `configuration.nix` above, your username is `tempuser` and your password is `somepass`:

 ## Make changes (optional)